The Creation Research Museum of Ontario

 Picture

-At the bottom of Rock Glen Falls is a great shale exposure of the Hamilton Formation.
+At the bottom of Rock Glen Falls.
+This is a river bank shale exposure of the Hamilton Formation.
 Perfect for collecting.

 Picture